On this page:

 Agencies must use the process and criteria outlined in this Standard when developing a Records Disposal Schedule (RDS).

-The new Appraisal Standard sets out the criteria agencies must apply when considering whether a record can be destroyed or whether it needs to be kept forever as a State archive.
+The Appraisal Standard sets out the criteria agencies must apply when considering whether a record can be destroyed or whether it needs to be kept forever as a State archive.
 This criteria includes:

 - Records that support Aboriginal people and culture